PreSales & Sales Career Coaching

 • Prospecting: The first step involves finding potential clients who might need the company's product or service.

 • Qualifying: Next, a tech sales professional should review the qualifications of prospects.
-They must ensure these clients have the need, budget, and authority to buy.
+They make sure these clients have the need, budget, and authority to buy.

-• Presenting: A tech sales rep must demonstrate how the product or service solves the customer's problem.
+• Presenting: After qualifying, a tech sales rep should demonstrate how the product or service solves the customer's problem.

 • Handling objections: Tech sales reps work closely with the product development and customer support teams to address any concerns the client may have.

-• Closing: Software sales professionals must finalize the sale and get the contract signed by the client.
+• Closing: Once everything is clear on the customer's end, software sales professionals finalize the deal and get the contract signed by the client.

-• Follow-up: A tech sales rep must keep communication lines open in case issues arise.
-They should also regularly look for additional sales opportunities.
+• Follow-up: After closing the deal, a tech sales rep should keep communication lines open in case issues arise.
+They should also regularly look for additional sales opportunities, such as upselling and cross-selling.

 Different tech sales roles have distinct requirements.
 However, candidates with the following skills often succeed in the tech sales industry:

 • Communication skills: Tech companies want someone with strong communication and listening skills.
-This candidate should be able to explain complex products in simple terms, tell a convincing story to sell the product, and grasp the client's needs.
+This candidate should be able to explain complex terms in simple words, tell a convincing story to sell the product, and grasp the client's needs.

-• Technical knowledge: Technology sales professionals must understand the product they're selling.
-They should also know how to use CRM systems.
+• Technical knowledge: Technology sales professionals should understand the product they're selling.
+They should also know how to use customer relationship management (CRM) systems.

 • Sales acumen: A candidate with solid sales experience and knowledge of the sales process usually stands out.
 They can close deals and meet quotas effectively.

-• Relationship building: A tech sales professional must maintain strong relationships with clients to build loyalty and reduce customer churn.
+• Relationship building: A tech sales professional maintains strong relationships with clients to build loyalty and reduce customer churn.

 Why Choose a Career in the Tech Sales Industry?